annamarcomini/WebPage/readme.md

 - Git e Github
 - Figma

+This project was developed with the following technologies:

+- HTML and CSS
+- JavaScript
+- Git and Github
+- Figma

-## 🔖 Como executar em sua máquina
+## 🔖 Como executar em sua máquina/ How to run on your machine
-- Baixe o código
+- Baixe o código/ Download the code
-- Execute o comando Yarn
+- Execute o comando Yarn/ Run the Yarn command
-- Execute o comando Yarn Dev
+- Execute o comando Yarn Dev /Run the Yarn Dev command

 ---